 '''

 defaults {

 #

-: polling_interval

 name

+: polling interval

 scope

 : multipathd

 desc

 : interval between two path checks in seconds.
 For

 #

 properly functioning paths, the interval between checks

+will gradually increase to (4 polling_interval).

 #

-will gradually increase to (4 polling_interval).

-\# values : n > 0
+values : n > 0

 default : 5

 #

 polling_interval 10

 #

+: path selector

 name

-: path_selector

 scope

 : multipath & multipathd

+: the default path selector algorithm to use

 desc

-: the default path selector algorithm to use
+#

 these algorithms are offered by the kernel multipath target

-#

 values : "round-robin 0" = Loop through every path in the path group,

 #

-#

 sending the same amount of IO to each.

 #

+#

 "queue-length 0" = Send the next bunch of IO down the path

 #

 with the least amount of outstanding IO.

+"service-time 0" = Choose the path for the next bunch of IO

 #

-"service-time \mathbf{0}^{"} = Choose the path for the next bunch of IO

 #

 based on the amount of outstanding IO to

 #

 the path and its relative throughput.

 default : "service-time 0"

 #

 path_selector "round-robin 0"

 #

 name

 : path_grouping_policy

+: multipath & multipathd

 scope

-: multipath & multipathd
+: the default path grouping policy to apply to unspecified

 desc

-: the default path grouping policy to apply to unspecified

 #

 multipaths

+#

 values : failover

-#

 = 1 path per priority group

-#
+= all valid paths in 1 priority group

 multibus

-= all valid paths in 1 priority group

-= 1 priority group per detected serial

 #

-group_by_serial

-#

-number

-#

-= 1 priority group per path priority

-group_by_prio

-#

-value

-group_by_node_name = 1 priority group per target node name

-#

-default : failover

-path_grouping_policy multibus

-#

-name

-: uid_attribute

-scope

-: multipath & multipathd

-desc

-: the default udev attribute from which the path

-#

-identifier should be generated.

-default : ID_SERIAL

 '''